ghaiklor/type-challenges-solutions/en/medium-object-entries.md

 ## Challenge

-Implement the type version of `Object.entries`
+Implement the type version of `Object.entries`.

 For example: